 To apply you must be a registered charity operating in Aberdeen and providing support to individuals and communities experiencing hardship arising from the current Coronavirus pandemic crisis.
+If you are a community group or organisation you can’t apply directly but may wish to consider partnering up with a registered charity to work together to support local communities.
 Complete our short online application form.

 We will require the following documents to be uploaded in support of your application:

 The Hardship Fund is administered by Aberdeen City Council on behalf of The Lord Provost’s Charitable Trust.
 Decisions on funding will be made by The Lord Provost’s Charitable Trust.
 All decisions made by the Trust will be final.